-Establishes, directs and maintains the SOEST annual expenditure plan and budget requirements for ensuing years in conjunction with the Office of the Vice Chancellor for Research of UH Manoa and the UH Manoa Budget Office.
+Establishes, directs and maintains the SOEST annual expenditure plan and budget requirements for ensuing years in conjunction with the Office of the Provost, Office of the Vice Chancellor for Research of UH Manoa and the UH Manoa Budget Office.

 Chairs the SOEST Executive Committee.